MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances.md

 ---
-title: Filter Report and Cube Instances
+title: Filter report and cube instances
 description: You can filter data that is returned by the following REST API requests when you create an instance of a report or cube.
 You can also define how the results will be filtered in the body parameter of the request.
 ---